Why Does My Dog Always Sit Behind Me?

 Suppose you want to reduce your dog's fear of other dogs using positive reinforcement training.
 In that case, you should praise it after encounters with no fear, treat it when it is near other dogs but not showing fear, and cease praising it when its fearful behavior increases.

 - Please Seek Assistance

-Consult a canine behaviourist for assistance if you and your pet's veterinarian can't determine the cause of the behaviour.
+Consult a canine behaviorist for assistance if you and your pet's veterinarian can't determine the cause of the behavior.
 It helps you discover why your dog is hiding behind you and how to stop it with an expert's help.

 Why Does My Dog Always Want To Lay Behind Me?